humanitec-architecture/resource-packs-gcp/examples/dns/README.md

 # Example: dns resource based on GCP Cloud DNS

+## Configuration
 This example configures a [dns](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#dns) Resource Definition using GCP Cloud DNS.

-The created Resource Definition can be used in your Score file using:
+A workload using the `dns` resource to create dns records looks like:

 ```yaml
 containers: